a-bonus/a-bonus.github.io/m3-lecture.md

 ## Part 4: The Paired-Samples t-Test

+> **Before proceeding:** Make sure you've determined that paired-samples is the right test for your design (see [Part 2](#part-2-research-designs-and-the-critical-decision)).
+If your data involves two completely different groups (not the same people), you need the independent-samples t-test instead ([Part 3](#part-3-the-independent-samples-t-test)).

 ### Why Paired-Samples Tests Are More Powerful

 The paired-samples t-test has a major advantage: **it eliminates individual differences**.
 Here's why this matters: